ALA 2025 Conference Resource Center

 Fall 25 Preview

-RSVP now for our MacKids School & Library Fall 2025 Preview Event, where we’ll preview upcoming picture books, middle grade, young adult, and adult titles!
-We’ll have video appearances from talented creators Kevin Maillard and Rafael López (And They Walk On), Craig Kofi Farmer (A Method for Magic and Misfortune), and Deborah Heiligman (Loudmouth: Emma Goldman vs. America (A Love Story)).
+Watch our MacKids School & Library Fall 2025 Preview Event, where we previewed upcoming picture books, middle grade, young adult, and adult titles!
+You’ll hear from talented creators Kevin Maillard and Rafael López (And They Walk On), Craig Kofi Farmer (A Method for Magic and Misfortune), and Deborah Heiligman (Loudmouth: Emma Goldman vs. America (A Love Story)).

-Stay tuned for our live special guests!
-Author María Dolores Águila will introduce her middle grade debut novel in verse, A Sea of Lemon Trees: The Corrido of Roberto Alvarez, based on the true story of one child’s courage to stand against segregation.
-Plus, we are excited to welcome Newbery Medalist and bestselling author Rebecca Stead!
-She’ll be in conversation about The Experiment, a fast-paced coming-of-age novel (with aliens!) that asks universal questions about how we figure out who we want to be, and whether it’s ever too late to change.
+Plus, author María Dolores Águila introduced her middle grade debut novel in verse, A Sea of Lemon Trees: The Corrido of Roberto Alvarez, based on the true story of one child’s courage to stand against segregation.
+You’ll also hear from the Newbery Medalist and bestselling author Rebecca Stead!
+She was in conversation discussing her new fast-paced coming-of-age novel (with aliens!), The Experiment, which asks universal questions about how we figure out who we want to be, and whether it’s ever too late to change.

 And, don’t miss our exclusive cover reveal of a new book by Newbery Honoree and #1 New York Times bestselling author Jasmine Warga!